 Why do we ask access permission for Google Drive, Calendar and Gmail?

-Have you ever wondered why Happeo asks access permission for certain apps, like Drive, Calendar or Gmail?
+Have you ever wondered why Happeo asks access permissions for apps like Drive, Calendar or Gmail?
 You read a high level overview below, or gain a more thorough explanation in this doc, which you can share with your colleagues.

 - The access permission allows Happeo to display content located within the G Suite environment in certain widgets, for example: files from a Google drive folder or a calendar event.

-- An important note here is to clarify that Happeo only requests permission to view content or edit (depending on the settings).
-It never changes the permission or metadata (picture rotation, who can open the file, who can edit etc).
+- An important note here is to clarify that Happeo only requests permission to allow you to view or edit (depending on the settings) your documents and folders in Happeo.
 Those settings are inherited from the source of the content.
 This applies to Google drive items and Calendar events, access and view permission remain the same as it is set in Google.
 So even though Happeo asks for permission, it would still only be you, the user, who is able to access the files.

 - See.
 Giving viewing access permissions to Happeo enables users to display content in widgets, such as the document, folder, file list or recent files widget.

 - Edit.
 Giving edit access permissions to Happeo also allows users to add drive content to channels, in posts or by connecting a folder to a channel.

-- By enabling access permission for Happeo, the search engine will be able to extend the search to events which are related to the searched term
+- See.
+By enabling viewing permissions for Happeo, the search engine will be able to display search results from your calendar events.

-- In the case of Gmail access permissions, it enables Happeo to display content from your Gmail inbox.
-Here the same rule applies, namely that all permission set in Gmail are respected by Happeo
+- See.
+In the case of Gmail access permissions, it enables Happeo to display content from your Gmail inbox.
+Here the same rule applies, namely that all permissions set in Gmail are respected by Happeo

-- By enabling access for Happeo, the search bar has the permission to display elements from the user’s linked mailbox in the search result.
+- See.
+By enabling access for Happeo, the search bar has the ability to display elements from the user’s linked mailbox in the search results.